 In addition to the above operations, the Bank conducts research and studies on financial and economic issues, compiles and releases statistics as well as reviews the compilation procedures for its statistics, and engages in public relations activities.

-The Bank sets the basic principles for its business operations and organizational management in the Bank of Japan's Strategic Priorities.
+The Bank sets the basic direction for its business operations and organizational management in the Bank of Japan's Medium-Term Strategic Plan.
 The Bank explains to the public the implementation of its business operations for each fiscal year through the release of the Annual Review, which is based on the Japanese original Gyoumu Gaikyo Sho (Outline of Business Operations).